thacherT1D/webdevstuff/HTML/Intro_to_HTML.desc.md

 </p>
 ```

-### Tables
+## Tables

 Tables are how we display "tabular data" in HTML.
-What this really means is something like this:
+Any time you have something that would be good in a spreadsheet, Tables are the way to go.

 ![table examples](http://www.codeproject.com/KB/office/WebExcel/Excel.jpg)
-Any time you have something that would be good in a spreadsheet, Tables are the way to go.

 > Early in the history of the web, people tried to adapt tables for layout purposes.
 Today, we have CSS Grid Systems and tables are back to being used for their actual purpose.
-This is one of the first examples of how code can be "abused"- AKA used for a purpose other than what it was designed for.
-Tables worked well when you could be sure of what size everyone's screens were (remember when monitors were all the same size?) but nowadays they just break when viewed on a small screen (like a phone) or a big one (like a giant iMac monitor).
+This is one of the first examples of how code can be "abused", e.g. - used for a purpose other than what it was designed for.
+Tables worked well when you are sure of what size everyone's screens were - remember when monitors were all the same size? - but nowadays they just break when viewed on a small screen (like a phone) or a big one (like a giant iMac monitor).

 Table tags:
-`<table>,<thead>,<th>,<tbody>,<td>,<tr>,<tfoot>`
+`<table>` , `<thead>`, `<th>`, `<tbody>`, `<td>`, `<tr>`, `<tfoot>`

 Example: